 Organizing your home can help relieve stress and get you into a better overall routine.
 Go through your clothes, electronics, old books and other items that you no longer use or need, and then sell what you can and donate the rest.

 You may have built up some rewards without even realizing it!
-From cash back to airline miles, check your credit card rewards to see if there are any savings opportunities you can take advantage of.
+From cash back to other perks, check your credit card rewards to see if there are any savings opportunities you can take advantage of.

 If you’re having a hard time controlling your spending, try using cash.
 Split up your paycheck for each area of the budget and put the cash in separate envelopes.
 That will force you to budget based on the amount of cash you have left, rather than just swiping a card and continuing to overspend.